 - Villainous Breakdown: In "Summit", when the Team manage to completely Out Gambit both the Light and the Reach.
 While he keeps his composure, he still becomes visibly enraged by the loss they suffered.

-- Villain Team-Up: Seemingly with Darkseid, considering how casually he greet the God of Evil Physical God
+- Villain Team-Up: Seemingly with Darkseid, considering how casually he greets the God of Evil Physical God.

 - Visionary Villain: He founded the Light with the vision of putting Earth in its "rightful place at the center of the cosmos".
 Word of God is that Savage even thinks of himself as a visionary.

 - We Need a Distraction: His role in "Coldhearted" amount to this.